-Curating environmental concerns, some alarming, some a little more hopeful, most have links to help dig into the story more fully.
-Over time things will be added or taken off.
-Please do make suggestions in the comments. -Some could become further ‘prayabouts’.
-Mostly there are no directions about how to pray: these are things to hold before God and over time to get a sense of the right sort of petitions that may be inspired as we pray about them.
+Curating environmental concerns, some alarming, some a little more hopeful, most have links to help dig into the story more.
+I’m repopulating these.
+Suggestions welcome.
+Mostly there are no directions about how or what to pray: these are things to hold before God and over time to get a sense of the right sort of petitions that may be inspired as we pray about them.

 Andii